weblab-staff/website/src/views/content/articles/prizes.md

 You can indicate whether you would like to be considered for any of these special prizes during the final submission.

-### Most Valuable for MIT

-**Prize: $750**

-This year, we are excited to announce that MIT's Office of Digital Learning (ODL) will be awarding a special prize!
-To qualify for the Most Valuable for MIT award, the team will need to build a project that is targeted toward only MIT students or faculty.
-A project that can be used by anyone including MIT students, but that is not targeted toward MIT students, will not be eligible for this award.
-The judges will determine the winner of this award based on both the idea and the finished product.

 ### Most Unique Concept